CaptainCrowbar/unicorn-lib/unicorn/file.md

 that deal with files check for valid encoding; it's not hard to create a file whose name is an arbitrary sequence of 16-bit integers.
-The HFS+ file system used by Apple on Mac OS X and iOS appears to be the only widely used file system that actually does enforce valid Unicode names at the file system level (though even on a Mac you need to be careful in the presence of remote file systems that may be on a different OS).
+The HFS+ file system used by Apple on Mac OS X and iOS appears to be the only widely used file system that actually does enforce valid Unicode names at the file system level, although it then proceeds to complicate matters by using a proprietary normalization scheme that does not match any of the four standard ones (and even on a Mac you need to be careful in the presence of remote file systems that may be on a different OS).

 To make it possible to deal with this situation, this module uses the `NativeString` type from the [`unicorn/core`](core.html) module, which is